India needs oppn that is not afraid of ruling party; Mamata should be PM: Swamy | Politics

 Describing West Bengal Chief Minister and Trinamool Congress supremo Mamata Banerjee as someone who cannot be "blackmailed", he said she should be the prime minister of India.

-''I do think that the country needs a genuine opposition which cannot be blackmailed by people in power," Swamy said while speaking at an interactive session organised by FICCI here.
+''I do think that the country needs a genuine opposition which cannot be blackmailed by people in power," Swamy said while speaking at an interactive session organised by FLO, the women's wing of FICCI, here.

 "I know a lot of people today.
 They will not go beyond a point against the present government.
 Because they are afraid that ED will turn up or something else will turn up.
 That's not good for Indian democracy,'' the BJP leader said.